 - Rework the options of delivery, or add pickup/ drive through/ delivery options whenever possible.

-- Make the delivery contactless whenever possible
+- Make the delivery contactless whenever possible.

-- To start selling online fast, you can use already set platforms like Shopify, Facebook or Instagram shops, not to mention marketplaces like Amazon, Etsy, & Ebay
+- To start selling online fast, you can use already set platforms like Shopify, Facebook or Instagram shops, not to mention marketplaces like Amazon, Etsy, & Ebay.

 For example, a brewery in East London put together a 'pub in a box', for customers who are stuck at home.
 And they hired musicians who had their gigs cancelled, to deliver it!

-Yes sales may have suddenly been hit hard, but that doesn't mean you base your marketing strategy on quick offers and discounts, in an attempt to get people to buy or follow you.
+Yes sales may have suddenly been hit hard, but that doesn't mean you base your marketing strategy on quick offers and discounts, in an attempt to get people to buy from or follow you.

 Think about the situation calmly, and from your audience's perspective.How can you help?
 This should be the underlying, fundamental question to base your marketing on, in times like these, which are challenging for humanity as a whole.
 Click To Tweet